Zylens/voltageteams/README.md

 ## Whats the VoltageTeam ?
 * A small team of hobby-developers
-* The Team self-controlled Java and C + +
+* The team self-controlled Java and C + +
-* The Team works with the community gamekeller.net together
+* The team works with the community gamekeller.net together

 # ModListe
 ## jarmods